Social Media Guidelines

 Be accurate and professional.
 Nothing erodes credibility more quickly than factual inaccuracies and poor grammar, spelling, and attention to detail.
 Always double check your facts, and if you are not the best editor, have someone else read your postings before going live.

 Be focused and topical.
 Ensure all the content in your social media channels serves to advance the mission of the college.
 All topics should be directly relevant to your audience.
-You can link to content produced by others, but do not post unrelated material simply to drive traffic or because it seems interesting.
 Make sure all your posts have a purpose.
 Do not post general information items, like weather forecasts or statewide news, unless there is a specific tie to Davidson College.

 Know who you are interacting with.
-Thousands of people follow Davidson College on Twitter and like us on Facebook; not all of them follow our standards of online decorum.
+Thousands of people follow Davidson College on social media; not all of them follow our standards of online decorum.
 Use caution when sharing or retweeting content from people whose behavior does not embody the values of the college.
 If the person’s name is vulgar, or if their posts are explicit, rude, or profane, do not share their material or otherwise acknowledge them.
-Doing so will be interpreted by our audience as an endorsement by Davidson College – even if we include a disclaimer.
+Doing so might be interpreted by our audience as an endorsement by Davidson College – even if we include a disclaimer.

 Streamline your social-media presence.
 Use your discretion when deciding which social-media platforms to use and how much time to devote to updating them.
 It’s better to have a robust, lively presence in one medium (say Twitter) than to have mediocre, inconsistent content on several sites.
 Do not create multiple accounts for your department or organization on the same site – this will confuse your audience.
 On Facebook, opt for a “like” page, which is typically used by an organization, rather than a “friend” page, which is intended for an individual.